diaviloai/Onedebrid/currentsprint.md

 Same app, same docs, just an old header.
 Not a discrepancy to re-flag in future sessions.

-Build verification: project compiles cleanly as of Session 30's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded in 4m 21s, per the direct run/job URL (`github.com/diaviloai/Onedebrid/actions/runs/33456443813/job/99697300273`).
+Build verification: project compiles cleanly as of Session 31's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded in 4m 53s, per the direct run/job URL (`github.com/diaviloai/Onedebrid/actions/runs/34780602105/job/103786798510`).
-All files touched this session were independently re-pulled from `raw.githubusercontent.com`/the tarball after each push and diffed against intended content before this file was updated.
+All files touched this session were independently re-pulled from the tarball after each push and checked against intended content before this file was updated.

 **Sessions 1–25 summary** (condensed from prior full write-ups, which remain in git history on this file if the detail is ever needed): built